Pavanct/fullstack-interview-task/README.md

 - How to run any additional scripts or tests you may have added
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure?
+        - Using domains and certificates for each micro-service can make it more secure as it serves https content with TLS certificates, also should allow only https content.
+        - Implement best practices to prevent CSRF Attacks by Token Based Mitigation.
+        - Depending on the usage requirements allowing CORS from only known hosts.
     2. How would you make this solution scale to millions of records?
+        - Pagination would help in this case to fetch the records by each page and reduces the stress and costs for db calls
+        - Wrapping csv report creation with AsyncParser could be helpful
+        - Horizontal scaling -> Using load a balancer to distribute and balance the traffic across all nodes (Nginx or HAProxy)
+        - Depending on the system and flexibility SQL database or No sql database can be chosen
+        - Scaling RDBMS - replication, federation (functional programming) and choosing cloud hosted database solution
+        - For this case the data is structured or maybe in future semi-structured so Relational or Columnar database is a good choice and Key-value stores may be used e.g - Redis
+        - Introducing caching to different layers could also be very helpful.
+        - Using AWS serverless and dynamodb with API gateway could be potentially one of the solutions to scale (any alternative enterprise similar cloud solution is also an option).
+One major demerit of the above cloud based solution would be a vendor lock-in.
     3. What else would you have liked to improve given more time?
+        - Pagination and filtering to generate report for only the required reports
+        - Better coverage of unit tests and also integration tests to check external API calls
+        - Better usage of ramda js and ES6 would improve code readability

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.